influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/query_language/data_exploration.md

 The query selects all fields from the `h2o_feet` measurement.
 The `SELECT` clause supports combining the `*` syntax with the `::` syntax.

-#### Example 5: Select a specific field from a measurement and perform basic arithmetic
+#### Select a specific field from a measurement and perform basic arithmetic
 ```
 > SELECT ("water_level" * 2) + 4 from "h2o_feet"